Bill Flores: National security

 Flores supported President Donald Trump's 2017 executive order to temporarily curtail Muslim immigration until better screening methods are devised.
 He stated that "Taking 120-day breath to evaluate the effectiveness of our vetting program is a smart thing to do."

 Texas v.
 Pennsylvania

 In December 2020, Flores was one of 126 Republican members of the House of Representatives who signed an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden prevailed over incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of the election held by another state.

 Republican Study Committee

 On November 18, 2014, Flores was elected to the Chairmanship of the House Republican Study Committee.
 Flores was elected on the second ballot, securing 84 votes to South Carolina Representative Mick Mulvaney's 57.

+Social media

+During his tenure in Congress, Flores had blocked constituents from contacting him through social media.